Islandora-Devops/isle-dc/docs/MVP1_README.md

 * `chmod +x scripts/drupal/install-solr-drupal-modules.sh && scripts/drupal/./install-solr-drupal-modules.sh`

+## TO DO - Make Drupal vset for this (What is Drupal 8 equivalent?)

 * Navigate to `idcp.localhost:/admin/config/search/search-api`
   * Click Edit within the first line below (most likely red)
   * Change `Solr host` to `solr` and click save at bottom.